 We emerged at the end of the alley-maze for a closeup view of the lighthouse and St. Clement’s Church.

-Though a little crowded at some junctures, there was plenty of sea to enjoy!
+Though a little crowded at some junctures, there was plenty of the Adriatic enjoy!

 The Adriatic is calling… will you answer?!